ulissigroup/vasp-interactive/README.md

 ![benchmark-2](examples/details.png)

-In the case of CO+Au(111) slab system, `VaspInteractive` seems even to be better than the VASP CG optimizer.
+In the case of CO+Au(111) slab system, `VaspInteractive` seems even to better than the VASP CG optimizer.
 Note such results can be tuned by parameters such as IBRION or IWAVEPR.

 A more detailed example comparing the wall time and SCF cycles for `VaspInteractive` and classic `Vasp` combined with various ASE-optimizers can be find in the following figure.
 The horizontal broken lines are the lowest value among all optimizers for the same structure.

 ![benchmark-2](examples/benchmark-large.png)